edabezek/HangfireApp/README.md

 Here the server running in the test application appears.
 If we had more server instances running, we would also see them listed here.
 Hangfire checks server usage periodically,so if there is a server that is not in use anymore, it will be automatically removed from the list.

+# Job Types

+## Fire And Forget Jobs

+	This jobs are executed only once and almost immediately after creation.

 ## Succeeded Jobs